-Brooking Institution Communications Intern (1 spot available): This internship provides a pre-professional learning experience that offers meaningful, practical work experience related to the student’s field of study or career interest.
+Brookings Institution Communications Intern (1 spot available): This internship provides a pre-professional learning experience that offers meaningful, practical work experience related to the student’s field of study or career interest.
 It will provide an opportunity for career exploration and development as well as a chance to learn new skills.
 Intern should have interest in communications and research to apply principles and theory learned in the classroom in a professional environment.

 The AAI internship program is very competitive.
-Interns must be available to start their internships on Monday, January 23rd, 2017 and commit to April 27th, 2017 Applicants who are not able to fulfill these requirements will still be considered, but are not guaranteed acceptance into the program.
-Preference for pring internships will be given to those who are available for full-time placement and eligible for college credit.
-Those not eligible for college credit are allocated a stipend of up to $1,000 per month, based on hours.
-Interns receive EITHER college credit OR a stipend.
+Interns must be available to start their internships on Monday, January 22, 2018 and commit through April 27, 2018.
+Applicants who are unable to fulfill these requirements will still be considered, but are not guaranteed acceptance into the program.
+Preference for Spring internships will be given to those who are available to work full-time.
 Applicants must either be U.S. citizens or permitted to work in the U.S.

 Applicants should email the following items to email@example.com:

-- full name
+- Full name

-- dates of availability
+- Dates of availability

-- date of graduation
+- Date of graduation